TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkCustomEmailConfiguration.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-CUSTOMEMAIL <ICustomEmail>: Custom email content created by the admin user to personalize emails sent to their system users.
+`CUSTOMEMAIL <ICustomEmail>`: Custom email content created by the admin user to personalize emails sent to their system users.
   - `Subject <String>`:
   - `Type <String>`:
   - `[Body <String>]`: